Chang Kia-ngau: Biography

 Chang was born in 1889 in Jiading outside of Shanghai.
-His grandfather was a Qing dynasty official and his father a doctor, so he and his siblings enjoyed educational opportunities not available to most of their countrymen.
+His grandfather was an official and his father a doctor, so he and his siblings enjoyed educational opportunities not available to most of their countrymen.
 Chang studied finance at Tokyo's Keiō University.

 While his brother, Carsun Chang distinguished himself in the world of politics, Chang Kia-ngau became a leading figure in modern Chinese banking.

 Chang Kia-ngau was a supporter of reform in China and started his public service career in 1910 as editor-in-chief of the Official Gazette published by the Ministry of Communications.
 In 1913 he started his banking career assistant manager of the Bank of China in Shanghai.

 When he was at the Shanghai branch, Chang refused a request by Yuan Shikai to stop redeeming banknotes for silver.
 The move was meant to secure silver deposits for Yuan's use, but would have undermined confidence in the new currency, so Chang disregarded the order and was instrumental in the bank's separation from the Beiyang government's control.

 In the 1920s, Chang rose through the Bank of China's leadership in Shanghai.
 By 1923, the Bank of China was almost exclusively owned by private, Shanghai-based shareholders, and during the next decade, it became the largest bank, by far, in Republican China.

 Under Chang's leadership, the Bank of China resisted the Kuomintang government's pressure to return to government control and to purchase government bonds which would contribute to ever-growing deficits.
 In 1928, T. V. Soong tried quite aggressively to assert control over the bank, but Chang and the directors resisted, so Soong created the Central Bank of China.
 Chang agreed to finance the new central bank's creation in exchange for a measure of independence and a charter to serve as the country's international exchange bank.
 Chang's interest was the development of the country, particularly railroad and other infrastructure development, even if such projects were not particularly profitable for the bank.